 Drink all day.
 Make each trip to the water fountain a fun one with the Aurora bottle from S’well, a member at WeWork Medius House in London.
 Its sleek design makes it a breeze to take anywhere—and keep up with your daily water-intake goals. $32

 Be totes amazing.
-Break your plastic-bag habit for good by toting one of these adorable Utility Canvas bags, available at Made by We.
+Break your plastic-bag habit for good by toting one of these adorable Utility Canvas bags, available at WeWork Now.
 They’re just as handy at the farmers market as they are at the public library—and each one makes a serious style statement, too. $52

 Send good word.
 Sure, email is technically zero-waste, but these pretty cards by member Miks Letterpress are printed on 100-percent-recycled paper and are an old school (and biodegradable) way to say “thank you” to clients, coworkers, and friends.
-They’re available at Made by We, too. $12
+They’re available at WeWork Now, too. $12

 Get buzzed.
 Al Mokha makes it easy to get your caffeine fix without a guilt trip.
 Their socially and environmentally conscious beans, grown and harvested in Yemen, are conflict-free and handpicked by farmers who are fairly paid for their work.
 Try their Yemeni Medium roast for its subtle citrus and cocoa notes. $21.95